Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by Google.

 Implement integer exponentiation.
-That is, implement the pow(x, y) function, where x and y are integers and returns x^y.
+That is, implement the power pow(x, y) function, where x and y are integers and returns x^y.

 Do this faster than the naive method of repeated multiplication.